 Aside from better sleep, digital detoxes have various other health benefits.

-In this context, training your eyes to look everywhere but screens, walking more as a result of not using ride-hailing apps, and cooking at home due to the absence of delivery apps all work in favor of your physical and mental health.
+Not looking at screens 24/7, walking more, and cooking at home due to the absence of delivery apps all work in favor of your physical and mental health.

 Another powerful benefit of digital detoxing is the chance to eliminate comparisons.

-While on-screen, we constantly see and hear about other people.
-We see someone who is supposedly beautiful, successful, and smart.
+While on-screen, we always see and hear about other people.
+We look at someone who is supposedly beautiful, successful, and smart.

 Social media platforms bombard us with standards, expectations, and “role models.”